 In 2002, the Nordic Light Open Tournament was founded as part of the WTA tour (2002 edition) tier IV tournament.
 Espoo, Finland became the first host of the tournament which was played on outdoor hard courts.
 Svetlana Kuznetsova was the winner of the 2002 tournament, taking home $22,000 in prize money.
 Espoo Finland also hosted the second edition of the Nordic Light tournament in 2003.
 The event was held from 4th to 10th August and was won by Anna Pistolesi, again taking home $22,000 in a tournament with $140,000 total in prize money.

 The Nordic Light Tournament’s main vision was to support female players and develop their skill into to world class players — also the main agenda of the WTA tour series.
 This vision would be accomplished by ensuring that every year, at least five players from the region participated and appeared in the top 100 world leading players.
-Furthermore, the tournament aimed to identify and nurture young talents within the region.
+Furthermore, the tournament aimed to identify and nurture young talents within the region (similar to some efforts previously undergone in girls’ fast pitch softball).

 The Nordea Masters, which was a junior tournament for players under 15, was launched in 2006.
 Nordea Open Norway was also launched as part of the Nordic Light Open tournament.
 The tournament, a women’s-only event, attracted close to 200 participants in Norway alone.
 It was established to provide an opportunity for players in the region to get a wildcard to the annual WTA tournaments.
 Further, the tournament enabled players who were deemed potential stars to obtain ranking points to make them eligible for the international tournament.